Vladimir-Lazic/SFND_3D_Object_Tracking/README.md

 The object of this step is to achieve matching of bounding boxes detected by the YOLO algorithm.
 This is done by applying the following steps:
 - Looping over the keypoint matches for the previous and current frame and determining which keypoint belongs to which bounding box
 - Storing the bounding box ids in a multimap.
-A multimap is used because id allows multiple pairs that have the same key value
+A multimap is used because it allows multiple pairs that have the same key value
 - Looping over all the bounding boxes in the current frame and counting the number of occurrences for each matches bounding box in previous image and counting all the matches
 - Determining the maximum number of occurrences for a match of bounding box pairs
 ## FP.2 Compute Lidar-based TTC